MinesMining TermsMine PlansDo You Know This?Nenthead InfoLinksEquipmentContactLinksHome

 Carr's West of Nent is not accessible as the levels are collapsed, it is possible that the workings may once have linked to Capelcleugh High Level.

 The mine is below Smallcleugh and above Rampgill with part of it operated as a show mine.
 There is no access via the showmine for exploration anymore, but from time to time the Heritage Centre organises trips beyond the show mine.
-Apparently you can still gain access from Smallcleugh Mine into the areas past the show mine, but the routes are difficult to negotiate.
+It is still possible to gain access from Smallcleugh Mine into the areas past the show mine, but the routes are difficult to negotiate.

 (Ambrose, Charlie, Christine, Karli and Mike), 22nd August 2004.